 I have come to believe that even in the worst case scenario of another human population bottleneck the human family will almost certainly pull through.
 Cold comfort for many perhaps, but it means I am not unseated by the daily bad news as I once had been.
 Storms or bombs, political, economic or social insanity, whatever might be the disaster du jour, they remain a long way from the extreme, yet not wholly improbable, event of our species experiencing another population bottleneck.
 For me this belief that we would pull through a population bottleneck is not just cold comfort.
 It was how I looked evil right in the eye and came away from the encounter stronger.
 We as a species might avoid this horror, or it might be just the lesson we need to establish a habit of encouraging our better natures instead of feeding our lower ones.
 Who knows?
 Who really knows?
 In that open question the defeatist attitude that worked as an inner destroyer of honest hope for the future lost its power over me.

 I have come to believe that what makes life so precious is not that there are billions and billions of creatures but that everyone I come to know is uniquely individual.
 This is true of the animals in my life and so much more so for the people.
-As long as somewhere in the future of Gaia, a boy and girl are still able to meet, fall in love, and carry on the work of nurturing the long childhood of our kind, as long as I know that is the future we are heading towards, I do not fear despair as I once did.
+As long as somewhere in the future of earth a boy and girl are still able to meet, fall in love, and carry on the work of nurturing the long childhood of our kind, as long as I know that is the future we are heading towards, I do not fear despair as I once did.
 It has a floor.

 These firm convictions came by examining the sciences involved to the best of my ability and sitting with my own informed experience of being human long enough to listen a little to what the body’s deep wisdom is singing in its DNA song.
 Somewhere in that alchemy of earth and psyche there arose the diamond body, as it were, the thunderbolt chariot on which my waking awareness takes its seat.
 “I am not confused.”
 We prepare for this transformation of consciousness; we do not make it nor make it happen.
 What we are looking for in the silence is already in the nature of things.
 Our role is to train, train hard until we recognize where our efforts end, and then our open hand can freely choose to accept the gift that is offered.
 In gracious acceptance of existence, with a “yes” and “thank you,” we find our human nobility.